Skip to main content

 The Cost Comparison

 The financial case is straightforward.
 A full-time CISO costs $200,000 or more per year, fully loaded.
-A structured vCISO engagement delivers equivalent strategic outcomes — governance, compliance, risk management, board reporting, incident readiness — at a fraction of that cost.
-Monthly pricing for a full vCISO programme typically ranges from $1,750 to $8,500 per month depending on the scope, complexity, and maturity of the business (Good Security, 2026).
+Ongoing external security leadership delivers equivalent strategic outcomes — governance, compliance, risk management, board reporting, incident readiness — at a fraction of that cost.
+Monthly pricing for this kind of engagement typically ranges from $1,750 to $8,500 per month depending on the scope, complexity, and current state of the business (Good Security, 2026).
 That translates to $21,000 to $102,000 per year — a fraction of the cost of a full-time hire and a fraction of the average $530,000 cost of a cyber incident for a New Zealand small or mid-sized business (Kordia, 2024).

 The comparison is not just about what you spend.
 It is about what you risk by spending nothing.
 Kordia's 2025 report found that approximately one-third of New Zealand organisations do no board-level cybersecurity reporting (Kordia, 2025).
-That means a third of businesses have no structured visibility into their own security status at the governance level.
+That means a third of businesses have no clear visibility into their own security status at the governance level.
 The cost of that blind spot is difficult to calculate until the day it matters — and on that day, it is the most expensive line item on the ledger.

 Red Flags